JayO-1/system-design-101/README.md

 </p>
 <br/>

-Meanwhile, a reducer takes a list of key: value pairs and turns it into a singular key: value pair.
+Meanwhile, a Reducer takes a list of key: value pairs and turns it into a singular key: value pair.

 <p align="center">
   <img src="images/map-reduce reducer.png" width=500>